fdavidcl/stackedit-docs/mldr_0.4.0.md

 In the first example, we are using one of mldr's built-in strategies to treat undefined values.
 The `"diagnose"` strategy is the default behavior, and assigns undefined values a replacing value of 1 or 0 according to the accuracy of the prediction (whether no labels were predicted for an instance with no relevant labels).
 On the contrary, `"ignore"` would not count those cases for the averaging process (which is different from assigning them value zero and counting them).
 Last, the `"na"` strategy will propagate `NA` if encountered.

-The second example is simple, it replaces any `NA` value for
+The second example is simple, it replaces any `NA` value

 a function accepting 4 integers (TP, FP, TN, FN)